-Probably the most useful piece of stationery in this day and age, the personalised correspondence card is perfect when only a few lines are needed and a letter would be both too lengthy and too time consuming.
+Probably the most useful piece of personalised stationery in this day and age, the personalised correspondence card or note cards are perfect when only a few lines are needed and a letter would be both too lengthy and too time consuming.
 It has the luxury of being used as a gift card, a thank you card, to share gossip or simply to show someone they are not forgotten, but, however you choose to use it this card strikes that balance between the formality of a letter and the generic nature of a greeting card.

 When should I use personalised correspondence cards and when should I use letter writing paper?

-What do you mean by a bespoke correspondence cards and how does it differ from a postcard?
+What do you mean by bespoke correspondence cards and how does they differ from postcards and notecards?

 A personalised correspondence card is any card of suitable weight and size that has been printed with either your name only, in which case, in the United States in particular, they are often referred to as ‘name cards’, or has been printed with your name, postal address and other contact details, and provides sufficient space for a note or message to be written upon it by hand.
 Cards which share the same characteristics that have been supplied plain for the same purpose are sometimes referred to a correspondence cards but can also be called note cards.

 personalised Correspondence cards are designed to be written on both sides of the card as it is intended that they be sent to the recipient in an envelope.
 Other than perhaps a personal cipher or crest in addition to your personal details they are traditionally fairly plain, though they may be decorated with a border or frame.